 (perhaps with disposable shoe covers on) to

 force it deep into the carpet backing and pad.
-You let it dwell
+You'll see a ton of

-for 5-30 minutes (so it can begin to eliminate the stains and odors, and
+for 5 to 30 minutes so it can begin to eliminate the stains and odors, and

-can see through the clear plastic top of the tool exactly what you're
+can see through the clear plastic top of the subsurface tool exactly what you're

 removing.
 You'll be mortified at what comes out of your carpet.